corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 {{< warning >}}
-Follow best practices by [structuring your CorDapp](cordapp-structure.md) as two modules: one that only contains contracts, states, and core data types, and one containing the rest of the CorDapp elements.
+Follow best practices by [structuring your CorDapp](cordapp-structure.md) as two modules: one that only contains contracts, states, and core data types, and another containing the rest of the CorDapp elements.
 If you structure your CorDapp as a single module, your entire CorDapp is published to the ledger.
 This causes the ledger to view changes to your flows or other parts of your CorDapp as a new CorDapp, and could trigger unnecessary upgrade procedures.
 {{< /warning >}}